cloudeight/style-guidelines/css/README.md

 ### Single Line
 Single line comments are typically used above a declaration, set of variables or if/else statements etc. Single line comments should:

-- Have an empty line above
+- Have an empty line above the comment
     - Unless it is the first line of a block
 - Start with two (2) forward slashes
 - Have a single space after the forward slashes